plotters-rs/plotters/README.md

 *Please note: This library is in a very early stage.
 I am trying my best to stablize the APIs, but APIs may change during the time.*

-Plotters is drawing libray that desgined for rendering figures, plots and charts, in pure rust.
+Plotters is drawing library designed for rendering figures, plots and charts, in pure rust.

 ### Reasons for Plotting in Rust